Bachelor of Arts

 At least six credit hours of required electives.
 Three credit hours may be for a 100- or 200-level PLCY course.
 The remaining three credit hours must be for a field course at the 300 level or above.
 PLCY 130, 293 (formerly PLCY 320), and 393 (formerly 325) may not count as electives for the public policy major.
 First-year and sophomore students considering a major in Public Policy are encouraged to complete PLCY 101 or 110.

 Policy Field/ Concentration (optional): Students who complete an additional three credit hours in a specific policy field may elect to graduate with a concentration.
 These additional three credit hours must be at the 300 level or above.
 PLCY 393 may not count as an optional field course.
 For students completing the honors thesis, PLCY 691H fulfills the field concentration.
-Common field concentrations include advanced policy methods; child and family policy; economics, business policy, and community development; education policy; environment and sustainability; global studies; global and domestic health policy; law, governance, and the policy process; poverty and social justice; and social innovation and entrepreneurship.
+Common field concentrations include education and labor markets; environment and human welfare; innovation and entrepreneurship; science and technology policy; social policy and inequality; health policy, bioethics, and human rights; international development policy; and global conflict and cooperation.

 Additionally, students may select courses across fields and design their own concentration.
 For information on which elective courses are recommended for each policy field concentration, please speak the department’s Student Services Manager or Director of Undergraduate Studies.
 Students electing a concentration will receive a B.A. degree with a major in public policy with a concentration.
 The particular title for a concentration is not listed on student diplomas or transcripts.
 The department keeps records of student concentrations, and students may list their concentrations on their resumes.